 - Violence at Work Policy.
 This Policy ensures the fair treatment and dignity of men and women at work.
 It is intended to prevent all forms of violence whether or not such behaviour is unlawful.

-As part of our initiative to identify and mitigate risk, where possible, we build long standing relationships with local suppliers and customers and make clear our expectations of business behavior and we expect these entities to have suitable anti-slavery and human trafficking policies and processes.
+As part of our initiative to identify and mitigate risk, where possible, we build long standing relationships with local suppliers and customers and make clear our expectations of business behaviour and we expect these entities to have suitable anti-slavery and human trafficking policies and processes.

 We conduct due diligence on all suppliers and require that they confirm to us that: